What a mega-tastic joy is the new animated movie MEGAMIND.

 The casting of someone who could embody such an evil genius in all his posturing, comedic and darkly conflicted brilliance was surely a no-brainer, because who else could you choose but Will Ferrell?
 I’ve loved his recent dramatic (non-animated) performances in films like and the new Everything Must Go but that in no way means ignoring his fantastic comedic performances in my personal favourites, the basketball comedy Semi-Pro and the super wacky adventure

-Added to this, the supporting cast of voices are simply top notch.
-Everybody’s top comedienne right now Tina Fey is on point as Roxanne Ritchi, sassy reporter, and girlfriend to Metro Man.
+Added to this, the supporting cast of voices are simply top-notch.
+Everybody’s top comedienne right now Tina Fey is on point as Roxanne Ritchie, sassy reporter, and girlfriend to Metro Man.
 The brilliant Jonah Hill is wannabe baddie Titan and there’s even a cheeky Brad Pitt in a hilarious cameo as Metro Man – “You can’t trap justice!
 It’s an idea, a BELIEF!”

 MEGAMIND is a really fun way to spend 90 minutes and although they may have a way to go before they hit the phenomenal scoring rate of Pixar, it’s a nice one on this Dreamworks and producer